• Careers Home

 Rush salaries are determined by many factors including, but not limited to, education, job-related experience and skills, as well as internal equity and industry specific market data.
 The pay range for each role reflects Rush’s anticipated wage or salary reasonably expected to be offered for the position.
 Offers may vary depending on the circumstances of each case.

-The Epidemiology Research Assistant is responsible for collecting information from participants according to the research study protocols.
+The Research Assistant is responsible for collecting information from participants according to the established sleep and circadian protocols.
 Conduct interviews, epidemiological, social or behavioral assessments, and collect data and/or biological samples from research participants and families in studies.
-Assists in writing a variety of reports and publications and assisting in interviewing subjects to gain understanding of their health and wellbeing.
 Exemplifies the Rush mission, vision and values and acts in accordance with Rush policies and procedures.

 Required Job Qualifications:

-•Some college with prior data collection experience.
+•Some college with prior data collection experience required.

-•Entry level proficiency in Microsoft Office, including spreadsheets and databases.
+•Entry level proficiency in Microsoft Office, including Excel spreadsheets and other databases.

 •Detail oriented with high attention to accuracy.